 Whether you’re planning a much-anticipated remodeling project or facing repairs to fix damage from a storm, hiring a contractor can be a daunting and nerve-wracking task.
 While most contractors are trustworthy, some are guilty of taking advantage of vulnerable homeowners – especially when the repairs involve an insurance claim.

 Summer.
 Time to relax and enjoy the fun in your own backyard.
 But to keep the fun rolling, make sure everyone stays safe and sound.

 Growing up, I loved reading the tale of “The Three Little Pigs,” never thinking much of how the story could ever relate to my adult life.
 As an occupational hazard, I often think now of the second little pig: “How is he going to rebuild his house of sticks that the wolf blew down?”

-The post Not on the coast?
-Tropical storms may still threaten appeared first on The Cincinnati Insurance Companies blog.
+The post The Three Little Pigs and the price of a stick house appeared first on The Cincinnati Insurance Companies blog.

 The 2020 hurricane season was one of the most active seasons in history, and weather experts predict 2021 will be similar.
 While hurricanes continue to be among the most catastrophic weather events, the good news is that homeowners have effective and affordable options to help reduce damage.